If you are a blogger then the word pageviews are both wonderful and the bane of your existence.

 Tip #4 Revamp those opt-ins

 If you are struggling to grow your email list, this is the time to really focus.
-Take your top performing posts and make sure you have an opt-in included that not only compliments the post but is something that your specific reader will want to get their hands on.
+Take your top-performing posts and make sure you have an opt-in included that not only complements the post but is something that your specific reader will want to get their hands on.
 For example, this post is a list of things you can do to update and prepare for when pageviews increase.

 A perfect opt-in would (and will) be a checklist that will make this easier to do.
 Something most readers would like to have to help this post be simpler and quicker to implement.

-Ninja Tip: If you want your FREE offer to convert really well, make it the main focus of your blog post.
-By doing this you are drumming up excitement so as your readers progress through your post they are so ready for your opt-in they are jumping to subscribe.
+SLCG PRO TIP: If you want your FREE offer to convert really well, make it the main focus of your blog post.
+By doing this you are drumming up the excitement so as your readers progress through your post they are so ready for your opt-in they are jumping to subscribe.

 Tip #5 Tweak your Welcome Sequence